-The holiday season is over, and Black Friday, Cyber Monday (BFCM) has come and gone, which may leave you wondering about missed opportunities.
-How could you have prepared better, what can you improve before your next big sale, and how do you carry the momentum into the coming year?
-The good news is that it's never too late to take what you've learned and implement some positive changes to your ecommerce store.
+The holiday season is just about to begin!
+But there's still time for you to improve your returns process and carry the BCFM momentum into the coming year!
+It's never too late to take what you've learned and implement some positive changes to your ecommerce store.

-With spring events nearly here and planning for BFCM 2023 already underway, this guide features advice from our partners to help your business make the most of this post-returns-season time.
+With BFCM nearly here, this guide features advice from our partners to help your business make the most of this post-returns-season time.
 Whether it's site improvements, updating backend processes or creating a better plan for the future, we're here to make sure you have a solid foundation for success.